Heerozh/spectre/README.md

   * Fast, really fast, see below [Benchmarks](#chapter-iii-benchmarks)
   * Pure python code
   * Using **PyTorch** for parallelize.
 And yes, spectre can return Factor as `torch.Tensor` type.
-  * zipline limits pandas version at 0.22 for performance purposes. spectre does not rely on it.
+  * Python 3.7, pandas 0.25 supported

 [Under construction]